 A NEW APPROACH

 The University of Georgia leads the charge in dynamic STEM education through its launch of a graduate research traineeship program (IDEAS).
-This novel program of study integrates various biological disciplines as related to infectious disease, quantitative training, and media communication.
+This novel program of study integrates various biological disciplines as related to infectious disease, quantitative training, and science communication.
 This interdisciplinary approach allows students to grasp the interconnection inherent to the different scales of biological organization.

 Graduates can expect to move fluidly and confidently throughout the academic and professional sectors as our curriculum is structured upon the training of superior scientists apt at effectively addressing the complex challenges related to infectious disease dynamics in changing ever-changing environments.